1. Introductory Mathematics

 |13."Functions of One Complex Variable II (Graduate Texts in Mathematics)" by John B Conway|

-“Functions of One Complex Variable II (Graduate Texts in Mathematics)” Book Review: This book addresses a large number of problems on the subject of theory of functions of one complex variable.
-Several topics like geometric function theory, potential theory in a plane, conformal equivalence for simply connected regions, conformal equivalence for finitely connected regions explained in detail.
-It also covers topics like analytic covering maps, de Branges’ proof of the Bieberbach conjecture, harmonic functions, Hardy spaces on the disk, potential theory in the plane etc are covered extensively in the book.
-It is mainly written for graduate students.
+“Functions of One Complex Variable II (Graduate Texts in Mathematics)” Book Review: This book offers an extensive collection of problems related to the theory of functions of one complex variable.
+The text provides detailed explanations of several key topics, including geometric function theory, potential theory in a plane, conformal equivalence for simply connected and finitely connected regions.
+It also covers other important subjects such as analytic covering maps, de Branges’ proof of the Bieberbach conjecture, harmonic functions, Hardy spaces on the disk, and potential theory in the plane.
+Intended primarily for graduate students, this resource is an excellent choice for those seeking to deepen their understanding of complex analysis.

 |14."Elements of Advanced Mathematical Analysis for Physics and Engineering" by Filippo Gazzola and Alberto Ferrero|